Dissertation

 Education

-Ph.D in History, Harvard University (2021-Present)
+Ph.D in History, Harvard University (ABD)

 M.Phil in World History, University of Cambridge

-B.A. in History, Philosophy, University of Toronto
+B.A. in History, Philosophy, Near & Middle Eastern Studies, University of Toronto

 Research Interests